What is Mindful Journaling & How to Get StartedWhat is Mindful Journaling & How to Get Started

-The term mindfulness is everywhere, but its exact meaning can be elusive.
+The term mindfulness is everywhere, but its exact meaning can feel elusive.
 At its core, to be mindful means to be present and aware.
-Rather than being caught up in thoughts about what was said in a conversation two weeks ago or how nervous we are about tomorrow’s presentation, a mindful person is present to experience it all, engage in the world, participate fully, and notice the thoughts without allowing them to distract or take over.
+Rather than being caught up in thoughts about what was said in a conversation two weeks ago or how nervous we are about tomorrow’s presentation.
+A mindful person is present to experience it all, engage in the world, participate fully, and notice the thoughts without allowing them to distract or overwhelm us.

-Author and meditation teacher, Joseph Goldstein, summarizes it nicely when he says, "Every time we become aware of a thought, as opposed to being lost in a thought, we experience that opening of the mind."
+Author and meditation teacher, Joseph Goldstein, says, "Every time we become aware of a thought, as opposed to being lost in a thought, we experience that opening of the mind."

 As many of us have experienced, simply being mindful is not as easy as it sounds.
-Our minds wander or we get distracted, and mindfulness can seem out of reach.
-This is where journaling comes in.
+Our minds wander or we get distracted.
+Repeatedly being carried away by our thoughts can make us feel like mindfulness is out of reach.
+What can bring it back into grasp is mindful journaling!

-Journaling is used in therapy and coaching sessions for good reason.
-It's a powerful tool to help pull us into the moment, address distracting thoughts, and release burdensome emotions.
+Journaling is utilized in therapy and coaching sessions for good reason.
+It is a powerful tool to help pull us into the moment, address distracting thoughts, and release burdensome emotions.
 Research has even shown that the simple act of keeping a journal may reduce anxiety.

 💡 Tip: Set an alarm at the same time each day to remind yourself to journal.

-While you may have great intentions, sometimes it’s easy to get distracted from your goal of a regular journaling practice.
-To address this, and to have more fun with it, you can invite a friend to join you on your challenge or join a community like Aura, where you can find accountability partners and coaches to support you.
+While you may have great intentions, sometimes it’s easy to get distracted from your goal of a regularly keeping a mindful journal.
+To address this, and to have more fun with it, you can invite a friend to join you on your challenge or join a community, where you can find accountability partners and coaches to support you (wink - we might know one).

 💡 Tip: Gift a friend a mindfulness journal to make it easier for them to join you!